 This is furthered when considering the importance of the ‘last words’, with Jenkins ignoring the importance of these ultimate words.
 Although he of course did not know it at the time, he went against his mother’s final wish, for him to stay.
 The total lack of connection, and the mourning of the loss is palpable here.

 The final rhyming couplet focuses on a nurse bringing a ‘little bag’ of ‘effects’ to Jennings, his mother’s possessions.
-The link of ‘her face to see’ and ‘me’ compounds the sense of sorrow within the poem.
-The mother will never again see her son, never fulfil her final wish.
-The bitter final word, ‘me’, emphasises the sense of self-hated within Effects.
+The link between ‘her face to see’ and ‘me’ compounds the sense of sorrow within the poem.
+The mother will never again see her son, never fulfill her final wish.
+The bitter final word, ‘me’, emphasizes the sense of self-hated within Effects.
 Jenkins regrets not having been there for his mother, reflecting on her life and wishing he would have tried harder to connect.